kongali1720/kongali-security/README.md

 ## 🔎 Threat Intelligence

-The framework is designed to process and analyze security indicators including:
+The framework is designed to eventually process and analyze security indicators including:

 * IPv4 addresses
 * IPv6 addresses